naschidaniel/spatialMOS/README.md

 spatialMOS is currently being completely redesigned.
 In section [CHANGELOG](#CHANGELOG) the already implemented program parts and functionalities are listed.
 The website is available online again and can be reached at [https://moses.tirol](https://moses.tirol).

 ## Warning
 Since 2020-09-23, the GEFS 1 x 1 ° predictions are no longer provided on the Files Server of [noaa ncep](https://www.ftp.ncep.noaa.gov/).
+Since then it is no longer possible to post-process the 1 x 1 ° predictions.
+The 0.5 x 0.5 ° GEFS forecasts are now used for the predictions.
+The underlying climatology still corresponds to the 1 x 1 ° grid.

 ## Introduction